New to Support Coordination?

 We meet a lot of organisations who are confused about what Support Coordination should look like.
 This article goes beyond the basics to demonstrate what Support Coordination should look like – and what it should not.

-DSC frequently runs training sessions for organisations with teams of 5 - 30 people.
-For more information of the in-house training DSC offers, check out the workshop links below:
+DSC can come to you to run training sessions for organisations with teams of 5 - 30 people.
+For more information of the in-house training DSC offers, check out the link below.